spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 <InfoBox>

 All container services expose their service address, Kubernetes hostname, and the exposed service ports as output variables.
 You will use output variables frequently when creating app profiles in the future.
-You can learn more about connecting services by refering to the [Service Connectivity](/devx/app-profile/services/connectivity) documentation.
+You can learn more about connecting services by referring to the [Service Connectivity](/devx/app-profile/services/connectivity) documentation.

 </InfoBox>